masoom1111/portfolio/Part2Project.md

 Is there anything you would change or do differently? | The graphs could be a bit more coherent.
 It takes a minute to understand what's happening owing to the size of the graphs.
 It seems too congested in the first drafts of the graphs.
 Maybe the acknowlegement of why polio's vaccine journey has been compared to covid's vaccine journey could help users understand more as to why they should trust the vaccine. | There could have been data for another pandemic level disease and the overall visual representation could have been more attractive to the general public. | The covid data is only representative of US citizens.
 Since the polio visuals include trends for global data, I think there should be more detailed analysis for worldwide covid data as well.| I would like to see the negatives of not taking the vaccine.

 ### Finding from interviews
+Firstly, my intended audience was aligned with what response the interviewees gave i.e. the general audience and those who are hesitant to take the vaccine.
+Secondly, the audience has been able to clearly interpret the visualizations and get the impact of how long the vaccines took to develop and see the death rate.
+Lastly, my transition of polio to covid was also appreciated and well recognised and the audience could understand where the call of action was being drived to.

 ### Peer feedback from classroom group